entando/entando-docs/vuepress/docs/next/tutorials/devops/external-id-management.md

     ---
     apiVersion: v1
     stringData:
-        username: <the username of the Keycloak admin user for the "entando" realm>
+        username: #the username of the Keycloak admin user for the "entando" realm
-        password: <the password of this Keycloak admin user>
+        password: #the password of this Keycloak admin user
-        url: <the base url of the Keycloak service, typically ending with the path /auth>
+        url: #the base url of the Keycloak service, typically ending with the path /auth
     kind: Secret
     metadata
         name: keycloak-admin-secret
-        namespace: <your-app-namespace>
+        namespace: YOUR-APP-NAMESPACE
     type: Opaque

 > **Note**
 >
 > To encode your values, in bash, you can do
-> `echo <your-value> | base64`
+> `echo YOUR-VALUE | base64`

 ### 3. Upload the secret

-Next upload the secret to the namespace where you want to deploy your Entando 6 instance.
+Next upload the secret to the namespace where you want to deploy your Entando instance.

-    oc create -f my-secret.yaml -n <my-app-namespace>
+    oc create -f YOUR-SECRET.yaml -n MY-APP-NAMESPACE

-### 4. Deploy the Entando6 application
+### 4. Deploy the Entando application

-Now you are ready to deploy your Entando 6 application and the administrator will reuse the *keycloak-admin-secret* secret to populate the environment correctly.
+Now you are ready to deploy your Entando application and the administrator will reuse the *keycloak-admin-secret* secret to populate the environment correctly.

 ## Conclusion

-You should now have a working Entando 6 instance using an external Keycloak server.
+You should now have a working Entando instance using an external Keycloak server.